Simi23/cisco-wlc-cronicle/README.md

 Cronicle plugin for enabling/disabling WLANs on a Cisco AireOS Controller.

 ## Usage
+Install the dependency of the script: `node-ssh`.
+To do this, run `npm install node-ssh` in your Cronicle directory, which is `/opt/cronicle` by default.

 Supply the following parameters when importing the plugin into Cronicle:

 | **Param ID**    | **Control Type** |